 If you decline any offers to go through Extra, you won't be able to get them back, even if you don't get an offer from your Extra choice.
 So make sure you're 100% before declining anything.

-Some people prefer to defer their application and apply again through UCAS the year after.
-This way, you know your grades and therefore have a more realistic idea of which unis to apply to, plus a clearer idea of which subject to apply for.
+Some people prefer to defer their application and apply again through Ucas the year after.
+This way, you know your grades and therefore have a more realistic idea of which universities to apply to, plus a clearer idea of which subject to apply for.

 Not happy with the offers you have?